The telephone box situated in The Glebe is a Grade II listed structure, Listing NGR: SS9554442076

 Our Timberscombe kiosk was adopted by the Parish Council in 2017 to accommodate the village defibrillator.

-Information summarised from Wikipedia to see the full page go to https://en.wikipedia.org/wiki/Red_telephone_box
+Information summarised from https://en.wikipedia.org/wiki/Red_telephone_box